How Revenue Works

 Revenue

-Natural resources are increasingly a key source of income for many Native American tribes.
-Several organizations within the Department of the Interior have roles and responsibilities in collecting revenue from production on Native American land.
+Natural resources are a key source of income for many Native American tribes.
+The Department of the Interior collects revenue from production on Native American land.

 How do natural resources result in federal revenue?